Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Proving Unfit Parenthood

-Courts will consider restricting or denying custody or parenting time if one parent can successfully prove that the other party’s drug and/or alcohol use renders them incapable of providing the child with the right level of care.
+Courts will consider restricting or denying custody or parenting time if one parent can successfully prove that the other party’s drug and/or alcohol addiction or Substance Use Disorder renders them incapable of providing the child with the right level of care.

-Many parents have lost custody rights because a Court determined that their alcohol abuse presents a risk to their child's well-being.
+Many parents have lost custody rights because a Court determined that their alcohol abuse or Substance Abuse Disorder presents a risk to their child's well-being.
 To reach that decision, the Court must be presented with convincing evidence that the parent in question has an alcohol dependency affecting their behavior or a very recent history of engaging in unsafe alcohol consumption.
-The use or abuse of alcohol or drugs is only of concern to a Court because it threatens the child's well-being.
+The use or abuse of alcohol or drugs due to addiction is only of concern to a Court because it threatens the child's well-being.

 In most states, driving under the influence of alcohol or drugs with a minor in the car is subject to enhanced penalties, higher fines, and a potential for longer jail.
 In addition to the danger of injury to a child involved in a DUI accident, the effects of alcohol impair a person’s mental acuity, slows their reaction time, and affects their judgment.
 All of these effects of alcohol could lead to an injury to a child in the care of someone abusing alcohol.

-An accused alcohol abuser’s repeated refusal to enter into any rehab treatment program also supports the restriction or denial of custody in the Court's view.
+An accused alcohol abuser’s repeated refusal to enter into any rehab treatment program or commit to recovery also supports the restriction or denial of custody in the Court's view.
 Treatment in any form, outpatient rehab or a residential rehab program, is a positive development essential for anyone seeking custody after drug abuse, no matter their substance of choice.

 Documenting Evidence of Addiction

-If your spouse is concerned that their child’s safety is at risk because you are demonstrating unsafe or abusive behavior related to alcohol or drug abuse, they can request court-mandated drug and alcohol testing.
+If your spouse is concerned that their child’s safety is at risk because you are demonstrating unsafe or abusive behavior related to alcohol or drug abuse, they can involve Child Protective Services and request court-mandated drug and alcohol testing, which could lead to losing custody if the results are unfavorable.
 Failure to comply with the testing regimen or failing those tests could result in the denial of your custody.
 During the testing period, the person with the substance abuse issue is typically allowed only supervised visitation.

 Either parent may submit evidence to prove or disprove detrimental alcoholic behavior or other examples of substance abuse.
 Such submissions could entail documenting places and times of the person’s improper or excessive use of alcohol (such as social media posts) or obtaining statements from others who have witnessed the behavior.